passy/glashammer-rdrei/docs/source/bundle_sqladb.rst

 The bundle will create a database engine and bind it to the configured URI.

-Additionally a metadata instance is provided `glashammer.bundles.sqladb.metadata` which can be used to add ORM mapped objects and tables.
+Additionally a metadata instance is provided :data:`glashammer.bundles.sqladb.metadata` which can be used to add ORM mapped objects and tables.

 The module also provides django-like database mappers, and these are explained